 Jewish mysticism and messianism are therefore related traditions with deep roots in the Jewish experience.
-Their most important expressions emerged in the late medieval period of Jewish history: the Spanish Kabbalah of sixteenth-century Spain and Palestine, the Shabbatean Messianism of the seventeenth-century Ottoman empire, and the Hasidic movement of eighteenth-century Poland and Russia.
+Their most important expressions emerged in the late medieval period of Jewish history: the Spanish Kabbalah of 16th century Spain and Palestine, the Shabbatean Messianism of the 17th century Ottoman empire, and the Hasidic movement of 18th century Poland and Russia.